christian-posta/entra-agent-id-agw/PART-1.md

 Write-Host "✅ Got agent identity token (T2) - length: $($agentToken.Length)"
 ```

-Now we have the agent identity access token!
+Now we have the agent identity access token (t2)!
 Take a look at the actual token:

 ```bash